VR’s Biggest Problem and How We Could (Maybe) Solve It

 It’s more sure of what it sees if there are lots of edges in different orientations that move together

-Intuitively, there’s a pretty low chance of random crap all moving together in the same way, unless it’s you that’s moving.
-So the system probably relies on a lot of stuff in different orientations moving together in a correlated way.
+Intuitively, there’s a pretty low chance of a bunch of random stuff all moving together in the same way, unless you’re the one moving.
+So the system seems to rely on a lot of stuff in different orientations moving together in a correlated way.

 More on this: Diels and Howarth, 2009; Palmisano et al., 2015